“Despite declines, half of all employee training hours are still spent in instructor-led classrooms.”

 Instructor-led training activities before your class

-Find out what attendees want to learn and set expectations
+Find out what attendees want and set expectations

 Reach out to attendees with a short survey as soon as they sign up for your training.
 This survey will help you assess expectations, as well as attendees’ familiarity with the material.
 You can present the results of this survey at the beginning of training to further clarify what will (and will not) be covered.